get-select/dbt-snowflake-monitoring/README.md

     version: 2.0.0
 ```

-To attribute costs to individual models via the `dbt_metadata` column in the `query_history_enriched` model, create a new macro named `query_tags.sql` in your `macros` folder.
+To attribute costs to individual models via the `dbt_metadata` column in the `query_history_enriched` model, query tags are added to all dbt-issued queries.
+To configure the tags:

+ create a new macro named `query_tags.sql` in your `macros` folder.
 Add the following to the file:

+Option 1: If running dbt < 1.2, create a folder named `macros` in your dbt project's top level directory (if it doesn't exist).
+Inside, make a new file called `query_tags.sql` with the following content:

 ```sql
 {% macro set_query_tag() -%}